UB-ES-2020-F/UBEats/README.md

 `
 cd Ubeats/backend && npm i
 `
+Make sure the database schema is actualized
+`
+psql -v ON_ERROR_STOP=ON -f setup_database.sql -U ${your postgre user}
+`
+and that you have a properly configured .env file in your backend folder.

 Next step is to build the frontend project via `cd Ubeats/frontend && npm run build`.